 There are ferry trips from Eastport during the summer - to Deer Island, the Canadian mainland or to Campobello Island.

 The Hansom House is located in the historical Lincoln House in Dennysville, ME.
 It is known as the "Most Absurd Bar in the World".
 This restaurant/bar/lounge is a must see if you stay with us over a weekend.
-It is only open Friday and Saturday nights and only during the summer months.
+It is only open certain hours during the summer months.

 Campobello Island, New Brunswick, Canada is just 20 miles from the Cottages across the International Bridge from Lubec.
 Roosevelt Campobello International Park (U.S. & Canadian) is the famous summer retreat of Franklin D. Roosevelt.
 It is open to the public.
 Campobello has picnic areas, beaches, trails and more.

-Note: If you plan to go to a Canadian destination while here, be sure to bring your passports (or ID and birth certificate) to get back into Maine!
+Note: If you plan to go to a Canadian destination while here, be sure to bring your passport (or ID and birth certificate) to get back into Maine!
 Check with Border Patrol for any changes to their policy